 The first semester of the master’s program aims to enlarge and deepen existing know-how gained in the previously completed bachelor’s program.
-During the first two months of the program, students will participate in the mandatory courses “Lab Methods in Molecular and Cellular Biology” and “Bioinformatics and data analysis”.
+The first two months of the program, students will participate in the mandatory courses in “Lab Methods in Plant Sciences” and “Bioinformatics and data analysis”.
 Moreover, students can select up to two additional fields of study.

 Second and third semester – Specialization

 In the second semester, students can deepen their knowledge in the fields of study of their first semester or select additional topics.
-Mandatory courses include lectures, seminars, practical courses and practical research courses.
-In the third semester, students attend two topically linked modules, namely “Special Methods in Molecular and Cellular Biology” and a “Special Research Module”.
+Mandatory courses include lectures, seminars, practical courses, and practical research courses.
+In the third semester, students attend two topically linked modules, namely “Special methods in Plant Sciences” and a “Special Research Module”.